Norikokonut/linuxConfig/README.md

+# linuxConfig

-# Raspberry Pi OS config 🖥️
+## It's a config for my Raspberry Pi OS Lite 🖥️

 This project is just a little bash script which will help me to config my raspberry everytime I launch it.
 It's actualy config for myself but you can change the settings to fit for your usage.